Jazmin Sawyers

 Jazmin Sawyers (born 21 May 1994) is a British track and field athlete and sports presenter who competes in the long jump, representing Great Britain and England.
-In 2023, she won her first major senior title at the 2023 European Indoor Championships.
+She won her first major senior international title at the 2023 European Indoor Championships, and her first major senior outdoor title at the 2026 Commonwealth Games.

-Sawyers won the silver medal representing England in the long jump at the 2014 Commonwealth Games.
-She claimed silver and bronze representing Great Britain at the 2016 and 2022 European Championships respectively.
+Sawyers won the silver at the 2014 Commonwealth Games.
+She has claimed two silvers representing Great Britain at the 2016 and 2026 European Championships, as well as a bronze in 2022.
 Sawyers competed at both the 2016 Rio and the 2020 Tokyo Olympics, finishing eighth in the event on both occasions.

-As a junior, She won bronze in the long jump at the 2012 World Junior Championships and silver at the 2013 European Junior Championships.Sawyers earned silver at the 2015 European Under-23 Championships.
-She is a double gold medalist, in long jump and sprint relay, from the 2011 Commonwealth Youth Games.
+As a junior, she won bronze in the long jump at the 2012 World Junior Championships and silver at the 2013 European Junior Championships.
+Sawyers earned silver at the 2015 European Under-23 Championships.
+She is a double gold medallist, in long jump and sprint relay, from the 2011 Commonwealth Youth Games.

 Sawyers is a five-time national champion.
 She is the British indoor record holder for the long jump with an outright best of 7.00 m.
 She has also competed for Great Britain as a bobsledder and a heptathlete.
-Sawyer won a silver medal at the Winter Youth Olympic Games in Innsbuck in 2012 in bobsleigh.
+Sawyer won a silver medal at the Winter Youth Olympic Games in Innsbruck in 2012 in bobsleigh.

 Outside of sport, Sawyers is also a musician, and competed in the sixth series of The Voice UK.